raymondtruong/ubook/deliverables/iteration-01.review.md

  * If a goal/task was not part of the original iteration plan, please mention it.

 For this Iteration we focused on conducting research and having all members comfortable with accessing and contributing to the backlogs and the required meetings documentation.
+The artifacts mentioned below can be found in our deliverables folder.

 CRC Cards : We were able to complete our CRC cards which allowed us to have a strong understanding on the different classes we need to implement as well as how they will work together within our application.